Manchester Central railway station: Dereliction and redevelopment

-Over a decade, Central Station fell into a dilapidated state, was damaged by fire and was used as a car park.
+Over a decade, Central station fell into a dilapidated state, was damaged by fire and was used as a car park.
 The property was acquired by Greater Manchester Council and, in 1982, work began on converting it into an exhibition centre, which opened in 1986 as the Greater Manchester Exhibition and Conference Centre or G-Mex.
 It was subsequently renamed Manchester Central, in honour of its railway history.
 The undercroft was converted into a car park, serving the centre and Bridgewater Hall.

 Light rail

-The opening, in 1992, of the Metrolink light rail system has seen the conversion of suburban heavy rail lines such as the former Manchester, South Junction and Altrincham Railway to Altrincham and the disused Cheshire Lines Committee route via Didsbury.
-With the introduction of Metrolink, rail services from south Manchester ran once more to Central Station.
-However, instead of trains running into the Central Station arch, light rail vehicles now cross the railway viaduct and stop at Deansgate-Castlefield tram stop.
+The opening, in 1992, of the Metrolink light rail system has seen the conversion of suburban heavy rail lines such as the former Manchester, South Junction and Altrincham Railway to Altrincham and the disused CLC route via Didsbury.
+With the introduction of Metrolink, rail services from south Manchester ran once more to Central station.
+However, instead of trains running into the Central station arch, light rail vehicles now cross the railway viaduct and stop at Deansgate-Castlefield tram stop.
 They then run down a ramp which runs parallel to Lower Mosley Street, alongside the south-eastern side of the former train shed, before reaching street level where they operate as trams and head towards St Peter's Square.